 Day 1: KM 104 to Machu Picchu (Sun Gate Experience)

 Day 1 is the most active and rewarding segment of the journey.
 It begins early with a train ride from Ollantaytambo to KM 104, the official starting point of the hike.
+Shortly after entering the trail, you will visit Chachabamba, an ancient Inca checkpoint with religious and administrative significance.
+This site provides valuable historical context for the route.
+From this point, the trail gradually ascends through cloud forest landscapes.
+The route includes shaded paths, stone steps, and open viewpoints overlooking the valley.

 After the break, the trail continues toward the Sun Gate.
-This section takes about two hours and includes narrow paths along the mountainside, with some exposed areas that require caution, particularly during the rainy season.
+This section takes about dos hours and includes narrow paths along the mountainside, with some exposed areas that require caution, particularly during the rainy season.

 Arriving at the Sun Gate (Inti Punku) in the afternoon offers a unique experience.
 Unlike most visitors who arrive by bus, you will enter Machu Picchu on foot, enjoying panoramic views of the citadel from above.